-Training for journalists on the subject of sexual violence against children
+Training for Public Relations Teams, Press Attachés, Journalists, Communication Experts on the subject of sexual violence against children

 Hintalovon